icefallgames/SCICompanion/SCICompanion/Docs/source/palettes.rst

 want to show the pic with different palettes.
 For example, if you wanted to create a night scene for a pic background, you could "Add as resource" that pic's palette
 - that takes the palette embedded in the pic and saves it as a solitary palette resource.
 Then, you could edit that palette resource and adjust it to be darker and bluer.
 Then in script that palette resource could be applied to the current pic background.
+See the palSET_FROM_RESOURCE subfunction of :func:`Palette`, and also the :func:`PalVary` kernel.

 Palette cycling